 - Code - You can test a candidate's coding skills.

-- Document, Presentation, Spreadsheet, and Spreadsheet auto-graded - Immersive questions using Google Suite applications.
+- Document, Presentation, MS Excel, Spreadsheet, and Spreadsheet Auto-graded (not mobile-compatible) - Immersive questions using Google Suite applications.
 These question types are explained in the following section.

 Immersive Question Options